UW-Madison-DSI/Covid19Wastewater/README.md

 )
 ```

-To get a AUTHTOKEN you need to go to https://github.com/settings/tokens and create one with at least repo level access
+To get a AUTHTOKEN you need to go to https://github.com/settings/tokens and create one with at least [repo level access](./docs/repo-level-access.md).

 ## Viewing